MatthewJDavis/matthewjdavis.github.io/_posts/2019-10-14-packer-images-azure.md

 This was run using Ubuntu 18.04 LTS, with PowerShell Core 6.2.3, Azure CLI version 2.0.74, Packer 1.4.4 and also tested on Windows 10 with PowerShell Core 6.2.3 and Packer 1.4.4.

+**Warning** the resources created in this post will cost money / credits, from creating these images and standing up small VMs over the course of a week my cost was around £3, so not much if you use small VM sizes (one of the advantages of running headless linux servers - less overhead).

 ## Set up

 - [Packer install guide]